 Every year, Interlochen students, faculty and staff produce more than 600 performances and presentations.
 It takes a lot of practice and rehearsal to maintain such creative energy throughout the year – and it also takes a healthy body and a clear mind.
 That's why the dining services team at Interlochen Center for the Arts strives to prepare the highest quality meals for students, faculty and campus guests.

 Entrees and soups are made from scratch and menus are created weekly, allowing the food service staff to take advantage of fresh, local and seasonal products.

 The Stone Cafeteria is located in the center of campus and serves students, faculty and staff throughout the year.
-During the summer, two additional cafeterias are opened – Lochhaven and Pinecrest.
+During the summer, two additional cafeterias are opened – Lochaven and Pinecrest.